KeilizonDeiv/Face_Ai/README.md

    - Your webcam feed appears with real-time analysis

 2. **View Analysis**
-   - See detected faces with bounding boxes
+   - See detected faces with bounding boxes and a stable track ID per person
+   - Enrolled people are labeled with their name; everyone else shows "Unknown"
-   - Each face labeled with dominant emotion
+   - Each face also labeled with dominant emotion
    - Real-time emotion distribution chart updates
    - Confidence scores for each detection